mozilla/addon-sdk/packages/jetpack-core/docs/api-utils.md

 <!-- contributed by Drew Willcoxon [adw@mozilla.com]  -->
 <!-- edited by Noelle Murata [fiveinchpixie@gmail.com]  -->

-The `api-utils` module provides some helpers useful to Jetpack's high-level API implementations.
+The `api-utils` module provides some helpers useful to the SDK's high-level API implementations.

 Introduction
 ------------

-The Jetpack high-level API design guidelines make a number of recommendations.
+The SDK high-level API design guidelines make a number of recommendations.
 This module implements some of those patterns so that your own implementations don't need to reinvent them.